dd1x0n/dd1x0n.github.io/README.md

 - Use “:nth child” CSS to style a series of elements (for example, change the color of every 2nd item in a list)

-	This is used in the CSS for the transformation and fad out of the image carosel.
+	This is used in the CSS for the transformation and fad out of the image carousel.

 - Create an image carousel with at least 3 images that it rotates through